University Centre Colchester | Counselling

 DipHEPerson-centred Counselling

-Lindsay is a registered accredited member of the British Association Counselling & Psychotherapy (BACP), a Fellow of the Higher Education Academy (HEA) and a Barnardo’s LINK Counsellor.
-In addition to lecturing, Lindsay continues to work in private practice.
+Lindsay is a registered accredited member of the British Association Counselling & Psychotherapy (BACP) and a Barnardo’s LINK Counsellor.
+In addition to lecturing, she is an external examiner for a person-centred training programme and subject expert in partnership validation events.

 Read staff profile